group land buys

 A private homestead lot

 Depending on the size of your share, you will receive a mapped and marked portion of the land that is legally tied to your name via the contract between property owners (see below).
 Here you can build your house, plant fruit trees, etc. We also offer remote management of planting and construction in case you’d like a cabin and fruit trees but aren’t able to come here right away to have it done yourself.
-Click here to see a guide that helps Fruit Haven owners explore the options for developing their lots.
+Click here to see a page that helps Fruit Haven owners explore the options for developing their lots.

 Legal contract between you and the other owners